sauln/homology-of-embeddings/README.md

 # About

-The goal of this project is to explore the Node2Vec graph embedding.

-To do this, we will ask the question "Does Node2Vec preserve the homology of the graph?"
+The goal of this project is to explore attributes of the Node2Vec graph embedding.
+This will be guided by the question "does Node2Vec preserve the homology of the graph?"

+This is part of [Graph Theory Final Project](http://www.math.wsu.edu/courseinfo/syllabi/2017fall/m453-01-2173.pdf)

 # Main experiment

 1. Construct a random graph with known homology.
-  1. ensure correct format for node2vec input
-2. Embed into a vector space via Node2Vec.
+2. Embed the graph into a vector space via Node2Vec.
 3. Compute persistent homology of the embedding.
 4. Compare original homology to persistent homology.